Nurali Yusifbayli: Early life

 Yusifbayli Nurali Adil was born on 28 March 1963 in Azerbaijan Republic.
 In 1980 he joined the Electroenergetics faculty of Kiev Polytechnic Institute (currently Kiev Technical Academy) and graduated in 1986 from that university's "Electric Systems Cybernetics" specialty.

 From 1986 to 1989 he worked as an electrical engineer in Thermal Power Plant No.1 in Sumgait, heading the electrical department and power plant; from 1989 to 1993 he worked as head dispatcher at "Azerenergy" JSC.
 He continued his activities as a chief, head dispatcher, deputy of chief engineer at "Azerenergy" JSC from 1993 to 2001.
 In 2001–02 he worked as deputy of Head director of "Azerenergy" JSC "Energy transmission" Production Association.
 In 2002–09 worked as a chief of Central Dispatch Department.

 In 2009–12 worked as a director of "Azerenergy" JSC " Azerbaijan Scientific-Research and Design Institute of Power Engineering".
 Within this time was chief of dissertation council on "05.14.02 - Electric power plant and electroenergy systems" EAC specialty under the President of the Republic of Azerbaijan.

+He was appointed as the Rector of Sumgayit State University by the Decree of the President of the Republic of Azerbaijan dated May 5, 2026.

 Since 2012 was head advisor of the Ministry of Economy and Industry of the Republic of Azerbaijan, Counselor of the Minister since 2014 was chief of Strategic Planning Department of the Ministry of Economy and Industry of the Republic of Azerbaijan.

 By decree of the president of the Republic of Azerbaijan from 13 March 2015 to 22 September 2020 was appointed deputy chairman of The State Agency on Alternative and Renewable Energy Sources.